- Clerk Name: Ian Charlton

 A former Director and Head of the Care Department at the law firm Cartwright King, Carol Clelland qualified as a solicitor in 1994 and has over 25 years of experience in family law.
 She joined 3PB's 70-strong Family Group in February 2020.

 For the last 20 years Carol has specialised in care and associated proceedings, representing a wide and varied client base consisting of both lay and professional clients.
 She has represented parents, grandparents and other family members, Guardians, Gillick competent children, intervenors, vulnerable persons via the Official Solicitor and directly as well as Local Authorities.
 Carol regularly represent clients addressing issues of sexual and physical abuse, non-accidental injuries, chronic neglect, substance misuse, force marriage and honour based violence and cases with international and jurisdictional issues.

-Carol is a strong advocate who is know for her sound and sensible advice and representation.
+Carol is a strong advocate who is known for her sound and sensible advice and representation.

 Cases of Note: